Fourth of July Pet Safety: Keep Your Pets Calm & Secure

 “Nearly 1 in 5 pets go missing after being scared by fireworks.”

-Some shelters say their busiest day of the year is July 5th because more dogs are lost July 4th than any other day of the year (Wide Open Pets).
+Some shelters report their busiest day is July 5th due to missing pets from July 4th anxiety (Wide Open Pets).

 2. Avoid Fireworks